telerik/blazor-docs/components/form/overview.md

 ## Automatic Generation of fields

-When the Telerik Form for Blazor is bound to a `model` or an `EditContext` and no editors are defined in the markup the component will render them automatically.
+The Telerik Form can generate [editors]({%slug form-formitems%}) for you based on the model fields.
+It can take them from both a `Model`, or the `EditContext`, whichever you provide to it.
+You can use the [data annotation attributes](#data-annotation-attributes) to validate the value of the fields.

-The following data types are supported out-of-thebox and they use the following default editors:
+The following data types are supported out-of-the box and they use the following default editors:

 * `string` - [Telerik TextBox]({%slug components/textbox/overview%})